Ojuela

 Cuprian Adamite with calcite, Ojuela Mine, size: 5.6 x 3 x 1.8 cm.

 Two rhombs of calcite, to 1.75 cm across, colored green with inclusions of aurichalcite.

 Legrandite from the mine, size: 1.6 x 1.2 x .8 cm.

 Ojuela was a small mining settlement located 5 km northwest of the nearest town, Mapimí.
 The settlement is now well-known as a ghost town as a result of the ore being exhausted.

 Ojuela was established after the discovery of abandoned gold and silver mines in the area in 1598.
 The Ojuela Mine produced a large quantity of mineral during the last part of the 19th century.
 With the advent of the railroad, all the extracted ore were transported away from the mine by train and processed in the nearby town of Mapimí.

 The origins of the mine can be traced to 1598 when it was discovered by a group of Spanish prospectors.
 After this discovery, the mineral potential was confirmed and the exploitation began.
 Soon the foundations of the town were set.
-The town was located at the top of a mountain in close proximity to the mine's main access.
+The town was located at the top of a mountain near the mine's main access.
 This was done in order to have the workers and other mining staff as close as possible to the operation.
 The town developed rapidly from a small settlement to a village with all the urban services of that age.
 This included a post office, Catholic church, several warehouses, general stores, and saloons.